Andrealioli/tidy_data/README.md

 # tidy_data
 Project
-This project is part of the Coursera "Getting and Cleaning Data Course" The folder with the data was download in this link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+This project is part of the Coursera "Getting and Cleaning Data Course"
-Unziped and saved in the working directory with the inner folder named "UCI HAR Dataset" the working directory was configured to work directly with this folder.

 The file run_analysis.R is divided in the steps suggested in the project infos:

+1- First the folder with the data was download in this link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Unziped and saved in the working directory called data_project, with the inner folder named "UCI HAR Dataset" the working directory was configured to work directly with this folder.
-1- First a preparation was done the needed data are read using read.table, the following tables were used: activity_labels; features; X_train; y_train subject_train ; X_test ; y_test ; subject_test
+The following tables were read, using read.table: activity_labels; features; X_train; y_train
+subject_train ; X_test ; y_test ; subject_test